BabyM0le/Background-Change/README.md

 # Background-Change
-Simple input to background color script
+Simple input to background color script.
+No styling as focas was JavaScript.